-Icons are a critical element of UI design and as important a part of your web project as web fonts, but creating custom icons for each project is rarely practical as it's so time-consuming.
+Icons are an essential component of many design projects, but creating custom icons for each project is rarely practical as it's so time-consuming.
 On the other hand, finding those hidden treasures in a pool of tens of thousands of free icons also takes time.

 That's why we've stepped in to help out – we've picked out a great selection of free icons, and hopefully you'll find at least a few sets that you can put to good use in your own projects, whether they're personal or commercial.

 01. Social Materia

 If you need a load of Material-style icons and have $42 burning a hole in your pocket then the 3,120-strong Materia set is a fine choice, particularly for Android.
 But if all you want is a set of social icons, then you can pick this little lot up for free!

 Canadian illustrator Scott Martin, AKA Burnt Toast Creative, created this set of notification-themed icons when he had the opportunity to partner with Adobe XD.
 Designed with simplicity in mind, the 12 icons are a play on alerts and badges from the apps we're all familiar with.

 An ongoing side project by London-based digital designer Bryn Taylor, Citysets is an ever-expanding collection of free vector icons that aim to provide a visual guide to cities all around the world.
 There are six sets so far – San Francisco, Manchester, London, New York, Paris and Sydney – each comprising around 20 icons.